 - Medical costs if a visitor is injured in your home.

-- Credit card and bank forgery if a thief breaks in and steals and then uses your credit card or check book.
+- Credit card and bank forgery if a thief breaks in, steals and subsequently uses your credit card or check book.

 Costs of Renters Insurance